justserdar/nuxt-coolify/docs/guide/usage/component.md

 # Component Usage

-This page demonstrates  'the `useCoolify()` composable provided by 'nuxt-coolify'.
+This page demonstrates  the `useCoolify()` composable provided by nuxt-coolify.

 The main `useCoolify()` composable can be used to access your Coolify Instance or any other Coolify Instance you set have yourself access too.